Wayfarer-Labs/owl-control/README.md

 ## Usage

 - We accept recordings of [these games](./GAMES.md) in PvE modes only.
-- Hit F5 to switch recording on and off.
+- Hit `F5` key to switch recording on and off.
 Please only trigger this within a game you want to record.
   - A small overlay on a screen corner shows that the app is open and recording.
   - Position, keys, and goose-flavored notifications can be customized.
   - If your game runs slowly while recording, lower settings in `Video Encoder`, or lower the game detail or resolution.